-AEMO has now formed the view that the benefits of stage one will not exceed its costs, and, given the complexity in developing it independently of the full OFA, has decided not to prepare a stage one rule change.
-AEMO intends to report back to the Energy Council ahead of the target timeframe with a final version of this report in early 2015.
+AEMO presented a view in its draft report that the benefits of stage one will not exceed its costs, and, given the complexity in developing it independently of the full OFA, that it would not prepare a stage one rule change.
+This conclusion was supported by all submissions, including supporters of the broader reform.
+As a result, AEMO is able to report back to the Energy Council ahead of the target timeframe of mid 2015.